physicsparticle/5WU7oGiwiao-stay/README.md

 * prolly gonna sleep early, have to wake up a little early 🥱 ordered something from sephora last week ... a dual ended lip liner and i forgottt to even open the box been so busy
 * i think im gonna get lip filler next year, i want to really think about it, i know i dont need it but im just so bored
 * why is life so difficult ... i think ill call the plastic surgeon in my town that does it and find out more about it this week, then i can decide what to do -- i dont need it but im so bored, its temporary it lasts like ~6 months sooooo
+* i want to look like a more put together person, where someone assumes im an interesting person, like i travel or something, but i dont do any of that lol my brother saw some lady at the short hills mall who clearly had a lot of plastic surgery done and im like yeah she looks like she has an interesting ass life, like shes an interesting person, whats wrong with that

 plan for thursday: ~day off~, juneteenth noo its not a day off oh well, weekend plans
 * catch up on new yorker articles